-It was 16th December 2003 when after a series of tests I was diagnosed with lung cancer.
-I felt I led a good healthy life, in fact the morning of my diagnosis I had been for a nice swim at a local outdoor pool!
+It was 16th December 2003 when, after a series of tests, I was diagnosed with lung cancer.
+I felt I led a good healthy life; in fact, on the morning of my diagnosis I had been for a nice swim at a local outdoor pool.

-Having retired as a Social Worker at Ormskirk Hospital 4 years before my diagnosis, I joined a Health Centre and swam outdoors at least 3 mornings a week – I still swim outdoors and go the gym 3 times a week.
+Having retired as a Social Worker at Ormskirk Hospital four years before my diagnosis, I joined a Health Centre and swam outdoors at least three mornings a week – I still swim outdoors and go the gym three times a week.
 I led, and still do lead, an active, happy social life.
-I belong to a walking group, we do 5-6 miles a couple of times a month, a great way to keep healthy and to chat to friends.
+I belong to a walking group; we do five or six miles a couple of times a month; a great way to keep healthy and to chat to friends.

-I am a regular church go-er and have always been involved in the life of my community.
+I am a regular church goer and have always been involved in the life of my community.
 At present I hold the role of Chairman of our Parish Council.
-As a mother of 6 and a grandmother of 9, I have a large family who all live at a distance from me.
+As a mother of six and a grandmother of nine, I have a large family who all live at a distance from me.
 I visit them often, and very often baby-sit for them.
 Yes, I like to keep busy!

 I am delighted that simply by talking about my experience other people may realise that there is life after a lung cancer diagnosis.